guyernest/mdbook-exercises/docs/exercises-integration.md

 With `mdbook-exercises` v0.1.3+, the preprocessor replaces the full directive region when using inline style, and the include-only pattern eliminates duplication entirely.

-### Linting: Empty Tests Blocks
+### Linting: Empty Blocks (starter/solution/tests)

-To help authors catch accidental empty `::: tests` blocks (which are ignored and don’t render), you can add a CI step that fails when found.
+To help authors catch accidental empty `::: starter`, `::: solution`, or `::: tests` blocks (which are ignored and don’t render), you can add a CI step that fails when found.
 This repository includes an example linter:

 ```bash
 cargo run --example lint_empty_tests -- path/to/your/book/src
 ```

-It scans Markdown files under the given path and exits with a non‑zero status if it finds a `::: tests` block with no code content.
+It scans Markdown files under the given path and exits with a non‑zero status if it finds a `::: starter`, `::: solution`, or `::: tests` block with no fenced code or no code content.

 ### CI Integration Example (GitHub Actions)